CodeForAfrica/CodeOfConduct/README.md

 # Code Of Conduct

-Light reading to lay out code of conduct across our communities online and offline.
+Code for Africa's Code of Conduct across our communities online and offline.

 We try to harmonize our code of conduct but generally, these exist in the following forms currently: